KancilMocap/libfreenect-libs/README.md

 # Prebuilt Libraries for libfreenect and libfreenect2

-## libfreenect

-For libfreenect, the libraries are built in the following configuration:
+For libfreenect2, the libraries are built in the following configuration:
 ```
 -- Feature list:
 --   CUDA    no